 No. You should plan to take the LSAT only once.
 If you do poorly, however, then take the test a second time.
 Remember: All scores are reported and schools have the option of taking the highest score or the average of all your scores.
 It is better to be prepared and do well once.

 Four times a year (February, June, October, December).
-Registration information can be found on the Law Services web page.
+Registration information can be found on the Law School Admission Council website.

 The LSAC has made admissions highly streamlined but it is still the individual student’s responsibility to research exactly what each school requires and when various applications are due.
 LSAC has provided a handy checklist that all students should pay attention to.